FaridSafi/gatsby-site-test/README.md

 ## DO NOT FORGET
  - certificat ssl ;   <-------
- - Add a robot.txt to block robot to index the site:
+ - Add a robots.txt to block robots to index the site:
-    - just create a robot.txt file at the root of your site http://robots-txt.com ;
+    - just create a robots.txt file at the root of your site http://robots-txt.com ;
  - Do not forget to add a ``.gitignore`` file to not push the build project;

 # Travis